akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 We didn't have to book anything: we just showed up, paid $10 a person, and set up shop in the hiker/biker camp.
 It was a large open space with assorted fire pits and benches, and we had the entire thing to ourselves.
 We really liked this campground--our tent was right next to the beach, and the showers were so wonderfully relaxing that we almost finished our quarters.

-That night, we enjoyed the spectacular ocean view and cool breeze while eating cold Taco Bell and canned chili, which were both, for the record, quite unappetizing.
+That night, we enjoyed the spectacular ocean view and cool breeze while eating mushy Taco Bell and canned chili, which were both, for the record, quite unappetizing.

 {% include image.html filename="refugio.jpg" description="Refugio State Beach" maxpx=500 %}